Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Private Galleries

-The avant-garde in independent format
+The avant-garde in an independent format

-Discovery Artist-run centers
+Discovery Self-managed artist centers

-ModelArtist-run, collective
+ModelSelf-managed, collective

 PracticesInstallation, video, performance